espressomd/espresso/doc/sphinx/installation.rst

 to compile and use |es|:

 CMake
-    The build system is based on CMake
+    The build system is based on CMake.
+At least version 3.11 is required.

 C++ Compiler
     C++14 capable C++ compiler (e.g., gcc 5 or later)